-Note 1: Significant Accounting Policies
+NOTE 1: Significant Accounting Policies

-- (a) Reporting Entity The FLRA is an independent, administrative Federal agency created by Title VII of the Civil Service Reform Act of 1978, with a mission to carry out five statutory responsibilities: (1) determining the appropriateness of units for labor organization representation; (2) resolving complaints of unfair labor practices; (3) adjudicating exceptions to arbitrators' awards; (4) adjudicating legal issues relating to duty to bargain; and (5) resolving impasses during negotiations.
+- (a) Reporting Entity The FLRA is an independent administrative Federal agency created by Title VII of the Civil Service Reform Act of 1978, with a mission to carry out five statutory responsibilities: (1) determining the appropriateness of units for labor organization representation; (2) resolving complaints of unfair labor practices; (3) adjudicating exceptions to arbitrators' awards; (4) adjudicating legal issues relating to duty to bargain; and (5) resolving impasses during negotiations.
 The agency consists of three components: the Authority, the Office of the General Counsel, and the Federal Service Impasses Panel. - (b) Basis of Accounting and Presentation The financial statements have been prepared to report the financial position, net cost of operations, changes in net position, and budgetary resources of the FLRA in accordance with the Chief Financial Officers Act of 1990, the Government Management Reform Act of 1994, and the Accountability of Tax Dollars Act of 2002.
-The statements have been prepared from agency financial records in accordance with U.S. Generally Accepted Accounting Principles (GAAP), in accordance with guidance issued by the Federal Accounting Standards Advisory Board (FASAB) and the Office of Management and Budget (OMB), as prescribed in OMB Circular A-136, Financial Reporting Requirements, and pursuant to the requirements of 31 U.S.C. § 3515(b).
+The statements have been prepared from agency financial records in accordance with U.S. Generally Accepted Accounting Principles (GAAP), in accordance with guidance issued by the Federal Accounting Standards Advisory Board (FASAB) and the OMB, as prescribed in OMB Circular A-136, Financial Reporting Requirements, and pursuant to the requirements of 31 U.S.C. § 3515(b).
 These financial statements include all funds and accounts under the control of the FLRA.

-The accounting structure of Federal agencies is designed to reflect both accrual and budgetary accounting transactions.
+The accounting structure of federal agencies is designed to reflect both accrual and budgetary accounting transactions.
 Under the accrual method of accounting, revenues are recognized when earned, and expenses are recognized when incurred, without regard to the receipt or payment of cash.
-The budgetary accounting principles, on the other hand, are designed to recognize the obligation of funds according to legal requirements, which in many cases occur before an accrual-based transaction takes place.
-The recognition of budgetary accounting transactions is essential for compliance with legal constraints and controls over the use of Federal funds.
+The budgetary accounting principles, on the other hand, are designed to recognize the obligation of funds according to legal requirements, which in many cases occurs before an accrual-based transaction takes place.
+The recognition of budgetary accounting transactions is essential for compliance with legal constraints and controls over the use of federal funds.
 The accompanying financial statements are prepared on the accrual basis of accounting.

 - (c) Budget Authority The Congress passes appropriations annually that provide the FLRA with authority to obligate funds for necessary salaries and expenses to carry out mandated program activities.
 These funds are available until expended, subject to OMB apportionment and to Congressional restrictions on the expenditure of funds.
 Also, the FLRA places internal restrictions on fund expenditures to ensure the efficient and proper use of all funds. - (d) Fund Balance with the Treasury FLRA receipts and disbursements are processed by the Department of the Treasury.
 Fund balances with the Treasury consist of appropriated funds that are available to pay current liabilities and to finance authorized purchase commitments.
-No cash is held in commercial bank accounts. - (e) Accounts Receivable Accounts receivable consist of amounts due from other Federal entities and from current and former employees and vendors.
-Amounts due from the public are stated net of an allowance for uncollectible accounts that is based on an analysis of outstanding receivables balances and past collection experience.
-No allowance is established for intragovernmental receivables, as they are considered fully collectible from other Federal agencies.
+No cash is held in commercial bank accounts. - (e) Accounts Receivable Accounts receivable consists of amounts owed to the FLRA by other federal agencies and the public.
+Amounts due from federal agencies are considered fully collectible and consist of interagency agreements.
+An allowance for uncollectible accounts receivable from the public is established when either: (1) management determines that collection is unlikely to occur after a review of outstanding accounts and the failure of all collection efforts; or (2) an account for which no allowance has been established is submitted to the Treasury for collection, which occurs when it becomes 120 days delinquent.
+Based on historical experience, all receivables are considered collectible and no allowance is provided.